Pranjali-d/Workplace-Analytics_Dashboard/README.md

 <br> Analyzing meeting practices at the organization level can help pinpoint the root sources of meeting efficiency opportunities and inform early intervention points.
 It can also uncover organizational bright spots, where strong results suggest certain leaders are using best practices that could be replicated across the company.

 **Insights:**
-- Software organizations spend the highest percentage of their meeting time in long or large meetings.
+- Operations organizations spend the highest percentage of their meeting time in All hands meetings.
 - Prevalence of each meeting type within each organization are easily explained by business context.
-- Might any organizations with particularly streamlined meeting practices have replicable best practices for the rest of the company?
+- Software organizations have streamlined meeting practices can be a replicable best practice for the rest of the company.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------